What is a Tax Residency Certificate in the Philippines (TRC)?

 The profits derived from the sale, exchange, or disposition of lands and buildings that are not actively utilized in a corporation’s business and are classified as capital assets.
 This income is subject to Capital Gains Tax, which has a final tax rate of 6%.
 This tax is calculated based on the gross selling price or the fair market value, whichever is higher.

 The Documentary Stamp Tax (DST) is an excise tax applied to documents, instruments, loan agreements, and papers that provide proof of the acceptance, assignment, sale, or transfer of obligations, rights, or property related to it.
 The amount of tax could be fixed or calculated based on the face value of the document or instrument involved.
-The DST rate is set at ₱ 15 ($0.27) for every ₱ 1,000 ($18).
-In real estate transactions, a DST tax rate of 1.5% is imposed.
+The DST rate is set at ₱ 15 ($0.27) for every ₱ 1,000 ($17.85).
+A DST tax rate of 1.5% is imposed in real estate transactions.
 This is calculated based on the agreed-upon payment for the said property or its fair market value, whichever has a higher value.

-Do you need help in getting a Tax Residency Certificate in the Philippines?
+Expert assistance in obtaining a Tax Residency Certificate in the Philippines

 Frequently Asked Questions (FAQs)